How to Become a Food Service Manager

 Most applicants qualify with a high school diploma and several years of work experience in the food service industry as a cook, waiter or waitress, or counter attendant.
 Some applicants have received additional training at a community college, technical or vocational school, culinary school, or 4-year college.

-Although a bachelor’s degree is not required, some postsecondary education is increasingly preferred for many manager positions, especially at upscale restaurants and hotels.
+Although a bachelor’s degree is not required, postsecondary education may be preferred by some employers, especially at upscale restaurants and hotels.
 Some food service companies, hotels, and restaurant chains recruit management trainees from college hospitality or food service management programs.
 These programs may require the participants to work in internships and to have food-industry–related experiences in order to graduate.

-Many colleges and universities offer bachelor’s degree programs in restaurant and hospitality management or institutional food service management.
-In addition, numerous community colleges, technical institutes, and other institutions offer associate’s degree programs in the field.
+Many colleges and universities offer a bachelor’s degree in restaurant and hospitality management or institutional food service management, both of which may be part of a personal and culinary services program.
+Another field of degree that may be helpful for managers is business.
+In addition, numerous community colleges, technical institutes, and other institutions offer associate’s degree programs.
 Some culinary schools offer programs in restaurant management with courses designed for those who want to start and run their own restaurant.

 Most programs provide instruction in nutrition, sanitation, and food preparation, as well as courses in accounting, business law, and management.
 Some programs combine classroom and practical study with internships.